Skip to content

 Gotchas

 • MinIO needs ForcePathStyle = true.
 Virtual-hosted-style addressing puts the bucket name in the subdomain, which MinIO can’t service without DNS gymnastics.
-Path-style addressing works for both MinIO and AWS S3 (since 2020).
-Default to true; revisit only for very-large-scale AWS-only deployments.
+The option defaults to false and only takes effect when ServiceUrl is set — set it explicitly for MinIO and other self-hosted S3-compatible services.

 • Presigned URLs have a TTL.
 Once it expires, the URL is dead.
 Use BuildPublicUrl for non-expiring public URLs (and a bucket policy that grants public-read on that prefix).